Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

    > [Info] If you want to reactivate an attribute, enable the *Active* toggle.

 3. Click the [SAVE] button in the upper right corner.
-  The attribute is deactivated.
+  The attribute has been deactivated.
 The *Edit attribute* view is closed.

-4. Press **F5** to initialize the Core1 Platform and to apply the changes.
+4. Press **F5** to initialize the *Core1 Platform* and to apply the changes.